 – DMA-PB usually keeps the same interest rate in the contract period, while exchange lending rate can fluctuate greatly

 The business model for DMA-PB financing is like an over-collateral secured loan.
-Because the trading account is eventually owned by DMA-PB, if the client’s collateral has been completely lost, DMA-PB can just execute contingency plan to unplug the trading API key & secret, and liquidate all the positions and assets in the accounts to recover their loan principal + interest (slippage expected for large positions or low liquidity instruments).
+Because the trading account is eventually owned by DMA-PB.
+If the client’s collateral has been completely lost, direct market access prime brokerage can just execute contingency plan to unplug the trading API key & secret, and liquidate all the positions and assets in the accounts to recover their loan principal + interest (slippage expected for large positions or low liquidity instruments).

 The risk for DMA-PB, is that if the client’s trading goes wrong for whatever reason and loses money drastically, DMA-PB has to stay aware of the incident instantly, and immediately execute contingency plan to verify situation and halt trading to protect the principal.

 3. Advanced infra for trading firms / Profit sharing for DMA-PB

 Some DMA-PB has advanced infrastructure that is superior to the market level.

 One example is co-location with exchanges for shortest possible latency.
 In crypto market, trading firms usually implement basic co-location, which is to run strategies in the same AWS region, say running strategy in AWS Tokyo where Binance matching engine sits.

 While there is advanced co-location, which is using Virtual private clouds (VPC) and VPC endpoints to get/ post API requests, which brings best possible latency (can be faster than basic co-location by few ms).
 However, exchanges allow this to very limited partners, who bring top volume or top liquidity.
 With aggregation of volume, DMA-PB combines the bargaining power to have advanced co-location implemented.